How to balance blogging with 9-to-5 job

 Then you need to control your anxiety and impatience related to your blog’s growth.

 I understand that you want to make the most of your blog in the shortest possible time.
-But you have to accept that your time is limited.
+However, you have to accept that your time is limited.

-And remember that, anyway, it takes Google 8 months to trust your site and start showing it in searches.
-In other words, there is no reason to rush, as not everything depends on you.
+And remember that it takes Google 8 months to trust your site and start showing it in searches.
+That’s how blogging works regardless of your speed to complete all your blogging tasks.
+In other words, there is no reason to move in such a hurry, as not everything depends on you.

 You’ll have to experiment with different schedules to find out which is most productive for you.